msc-ai-lab/thesis-project/data/llm/llm_instructions.md

 - GradCAM: The heat map shows the AI paid closest attention to the red area in the upper right corner of the image when making its prediction.
 - SHAP: The analysis shows that blue features to the left of centre in the image most strongly influenced the AI's prediction toward benign.
 - The fact that both visual methods do not seem to be focused on the same area of the image may be a reason for concern.
 However, this may also  reveal the complexity of how deep learning models process visual information.
 - Influence Function: The AI's decision was most influenced by similar cases that were diagnosed as benign.
 95% of the most influential cases were benign, while 5% were malignant.
-However, 8% of these influential training samples were originally misclassified during training, which raises concerns about the reliability of the model's reasoning foundation and strongly warrants careful human review.
+However, 8% of these influential training samples were originally misclassified during training, which raises concerns about the reliability of the model's reasoning foundation and strongly warrants careful human review to validate the AI assessment.

 **What This Means**